Getting Into AI, With a Human in the Loop

 A few things that tend to trigger those scanners:

-• Very even sentence lengths for several lines in a row
+- Very even sentence lengths

-• Em dashes (not inherently AI, but common in polished editorial tone right now)
+- Em dashes — not inherently AI, but common in polished editorial tone right now

-Like I mentioned, use of AI seems inevitable.
+AI seems inevitable.
 Especially when you work in the digital space and need to keep content creation moving forward.

-So here’s my stance on AI — and how I plan to use it for writing.
+So here’s my stance on AI.
+And how I plan to use it for writing.

 Stance